Advantages of Bifacial Solar Panels

 3. Longer Warranties

-4. In Every Way the Trackers are better than Trackers
+4. In Every Way the Trackers are better than Trackers in every way.

-While the cost of installing trackers with traditional panels is less expensive than{ that of|| those with} Bifacial panels yield similar quantities.
-There are no moving parts so you don’t have to be worried about them breaking.
+While the cost of installing trackers that use traditional panels is less than{ that of|| those with} Bifacial panels, they will still produce similar amounts.
+There aren’t any moving parts and you do not have to worry about breaking them.

-5. Like regular solar cells.
+5. Comparable to regular solar cells

 House Icon